sepal-contrib/alert_module/doc/en.rst

     this will be using the :code:`.tif` output of the `CUSUM module <https://docs.sepal.io/en/latest/modules/dwn/cusum.html>`__.

-Once you've run the CUSUM module, you'll otain a 3 bands :code:`.tif` file.
-Ingest this file in Google Earth ENgine using the `code editor interface<https://code.earthengine.google.com/>`__.
+Once you've run the CUSUM module, you'll obtain a 3 bands :code:`.tif` file.
+Ingest this file in Google Earth Engine using the `code editor interface<https://code.earthengine.google.com/>`__.
 Once the map is available in your asset you can use it in the module.
 If you don't find the asset in the list, click on the :icon:`fas fa-sync` icon to reload your asset list.

 Validation
 ##########